 Eighty-four percent of 18 to 34-year-olds are willing to take on do-it-yourself projects to save money but what do they actually know about hammers, power tools, or wrenches?
 As a matter of fact, what types of wrenches are there, anyway?

 These tools use more superior force, power, and grip than normal wrenches.
 Impact wrenches have a wide range of use from construction to automotive projects, allowing us the ability to do many things at home which weren’t so easy before.

-The versatility of an impact wrench makes it a crucial tool for the serious fixer-upper.
-For help finding the best impact wrench for you, read our expert reviews.
+Because of this, the versatility of an impact wrench makes it a crucial tool for the serious fixer-upper.

-These are available in locking and non-locking models.
+Adjustables are available in locking and non-locking models.
 A locking model allows you to secure the opening in the desired position, eliminating the need to readjust.
 This ensures that your tool won’t slip and avoids a lot of headache in tight places where movement causes the size to change.

 Most adjustable wrenches fit nuts and bolts from 1/2″ to 15/16″.

-These wrenches turn nuts or bolts that are hard to access with an open-end wrench.
-They are a good choice for loosening stuck fasteners.
-You are able to apply more torque without risking damage to the fasteners or yourself.
+The result is that they turn nuts or bolts that are hard to access with an open-end wrench.
+They are also a good choice for loosening stuck fasteners, mainly because you are able to apply more torque without risking damage to the fasteners or yourself.

-Combination wrenches have a box end on one side and an open end on the other.
-Both ends usually fit the same size nut or bolt.
+True combination wrenches have a box-type end on one side and an open-type end on the other.

 These are a popular option for fixed wrenches as they still provide multiple uses.
-Combination wrenches provide the convenience of two tools in one–very much how I provide both love AND security to my girlfriend!
+Essentially, combination wrenches provide the convenience of two tools in one–very much how I provide both love AND security to my girlfriend!

 They come in different sizes depending on the bolt or screw sizes.
-Most furniture sets will include an Allen wrench for construction.
-They can also be bought in sets with various wrench sizes.
+Most furniture or “build it yourself” sets will include the necessary Allen wrenches for construction.

 Strap wrenches tighten, loosen, and turn a variety of different size items.
 These are good to use with items that don’t have flat faces for a normal wrench to grip.